Jackery Explorer 500 Review (2022): What You NEED to Know

 This also means that you can easily pack it up if you would need to, say, evacuate during an emergency or natural disaster and you need to bring backup power with you.

-It’s by no means the strongest beam of light in the world, but I’ve had it on for 12 hours straight without draining the battery by even 1%, so it’s super low-demand.
+It’s by no means the strongest beam of light in the world.
+But I’ve had it on for 12 hours straight without draining the battery by even 1%.